-One of Ethiopia’s greatest innovations, Ethiopian Jazz, termed ‘Ethio-Jazz’, is a unique fusion of traditional Ethiopian music, with jazz, Afro-funk, soul and Latin rhythms.
-Marked by eerie and ancient-sounding tones, typical of traditional Ethiopian music, Ethio-Jazz also displays the sensual undertones of soulful jazz.
-Read on to explore the dramatic story of Ethiopia’s most recognisable music genre.
+One of Ethiopia’s greatest innovations, Ethiopian Jazz, termed “Ethio-jazz,” is a unique fusion of traditional Ethiopian music with jazz, Afro-funk, soul, and Latin rhythms.
+Marked by eerie and ancient-sounding tones, typical of traditional Ethiopian music, Ethio-jazz also displays the sensual undertones of soulful jazz.
+Read on to explore the dramatic story of Ethiopia’s most recognizable music genre.

-The bigger jazz scene in New York compelled Astatke to move once again, and it was during the 1960s that Ethio-Jazz fully came to life.
-Greatly inspired by the likes of Miles Davis, John Coltrane and other jazz stars, Astatke established an Ethiopian Quartet, and with successive trips between the States and Ethiopia over the years, he produced two albums – Afro-Latin Soul 1 & 2 in 1966 and, later, Mulatu of Ethiopia in 1972.
+The bigger jazz scene in New York compelled Astatke to move once again, and it was during the 1960s that Ethio-jazz fully came to life.
+Greatly inspired by the likes of Miles Davis, John Coltrane, and other jazz stars, Astatke established an Ethiopian Quartet, and with successive trips between the States and Ethiopia over the years, he produced two albums: Afro-Latin Soul 1 & 2 in 1966 and Mulatu of Ethiopia in 1972.

 Addis Ababa’s golden era of music

 Meanwhile, back in Addis, Emperor Selassie had made many liberal changes following the social turmoil of 1960, and Addis was in full swing.
 The period up until the mid-1970s was the country’s golden age of music and creativity.
-In the late 1960s, Astatke decided to return to his home country and set about introducing Ethio-Jazz to his people.
-First considered as somewhat of a radical with his unconventional ideas and signature vibraphone, Astatke’s music was at first met with mistrust, as many Ethiopians, strongly traditionalist having escaped colonisation feared cultural contamination of any form.
-With Astatke’s insistence and dedication, Ethio-Jazz eventually picked up momentum with a fast-growing appreciation during the last days of Selassie’s reign, although its popularity stayed in Ethiopia.
+In the late 1960s, Astatke decided to return to his home country and set about introducing Ethio-jazz to his people.
+Considered somewhat of a radical with his unconventional ideas and signature vibraphone, Astatke’s music was initially met with mistrust, as many Ethiopians, strongly traditionalist having escaped colonization, feared cultural contamination of any form.
+With Astatke’s insistence and dedication, Ethio-jazz eventually picked up momentum during the last days of Selassie’s reign, although its popularity remained in Ethiopia.

 Apart from Astatke, there is many other influential musicians who worked scrupulously towards transforming the country’s musical landscape in the 1960s with the advent of Ethio-Jazz.
 Great names that stand out include the saxophonist Gétatchew Mèkurya, who started his career at the Addis Ababa city band and went on to play alongside many of Ethiopia’s biggest orchestras, later releasing his acclaimed album Negus of Ethiopian Sax.
 Another notable Ethio-Jazz veteran is Mahmoud Ahmed, who is often mentioned together with Astatke, whenever Ethio-Jazz comes to mind.
 Ahmed became similarly famous for combining Ethiopian music with Western jazz and rock and released the album Ere Mela Mela in 1975.
 Famous Ethio-Jazz singers include Alemayehu Eshete, who, together with Girma Bèyène, founded the Alem-Girma Band and composed about 30 singles before the arrival of the communist regime.

-The Derg, the Marxist regime of Mengistu Haile-Mariam in 1974 squashed Ethiopia’s budding musical scene and liberal social life.
+The Derg, the Marxist regime of Mengistu Haile-Mariam that rose to power in 1974, squashed Ethiopia’s budding musical scene and liberal social life.
 Because it was considered a Western import, much of Ethiopia’s popular music was censored, and musical creation and practice were largely limited to patriotic songs.
-As a result, many musicians fled the country or kept a low profile, and a generation grew up with hardly any memory of Ethio-Jazz.
+As a result, many musicians fled the country or kept a low profile, and a generation grew up with hardly any memory of Ethio-jazz.
 In spite of this, Astatke opted to remain in the country.
-As a board member of the International Jazz Federation, this afforded him a certain amount of freedom as well as a chance to travel.
-Astatke was even invited to play at several official ceremonies with his band, as Ethio-Jazz, being mainly instrumental, void of revolutionary lyrics, did not pose a threat to the authorities.
+As a board member of the International Jazz Federation, this afforded him a certain amount of freedom, as well as a chance to travel.
+Astatke was even invited to play at several official ceremonies with his band, as Ethio-jazz, being mainly instrumental and void of revolutionary lyrics, did not pose a threat to the authorities.

 Following a collaborative effort with the Heliocentrics music collective, Astatke completed the album Mulatu Steps Ahead in 2010, involving contributions by the Heliocentrics, members of the Either/Orchestra in Boston and traditional Ethiopian musicians back in Addis.
-Since then Astatke has continued to work on new productions, received a number of international awards, and continues to be an inspiration to many young Ethiopian and international artists, including Damian Marley, K’naan and Nas.
-After 40 years of rampant work and dedication, Astatke is finally attaining the recognition he deserves, and he is far from stopping now.
+Since then, Astatke has continued to work on new productions, received a number of international awards, and continues to be an inspiration to many young Ethiopian and international artists, including Damian Marley, K’naan, and Nas.
+After 40 years of rampant work and dedication, Astatke is finally attaining the recognition he deserves, and his work is far from complete.

-Today, Ethiopia’s music colleges teach the history of Ethio-Jazz as part of their curricula, and a new generation of Ethio-Jazz musicians has sprung up.
-Inspired by the Ethio-Jazz of Addis’ golden era, contemporary musicians together with the old Ethio-Jazz masters are working towards bringing back and cementing the melodies of the past in modern-day Ethiopia.
-One such band is the Addis Acoustic Renaissance Group, currently led by guitarist Girum Mezmur, which reproduces songs from the 1960s and regularly performs at Addis’ clubs.
+Today, Ethiopia’s music colleges teach the history of Ethio-jazz as part of their curricula, and a new generation of Ethio-jazz musicians has emerged.
+Inspired by the Ethio-jazz of Addis’ golden era, contemporary musicians together with the old Ethio-jazz masters are working towards bringing back and cementing the melodies of the past in modern-day Ethiopia.
+One such band is the Addis Acoustic Renaissance Group, currently led by guitarist Girum Mezmur, which reproduces songs from the 1960s and regularly performs at clubs in Addis.
 Another is the up-and-coming Ethio-Fusion Jazz band, The Nubian Arc.
-A few Ethio-Jazz-inspired bands in other countries are also popping up, such as French bands Badume and Tigre des Platanes, and Budos Band from the USA.
+A few Ethio-jazz-inspired bands in other countries are also popping up, such as French bands Badume and Tigre des Platanes, and Budos Band from the U.S.

-Just over 70 years old, Mulatu Astatke is as active as ever.
-Completely absorbed by music, Astatke continues to innovate, modernising traditional instruments, taking up new opportunities for musical ccross-fertilisationand tirelessly working on establishing a profound imprint of Ethio-Jazz on the history of world music.
-On top of participating actively in a number of festivals and speaking at international events, Astatke has also established the African Jazz Village, a music school and jazz club dedicated to promoting Ethio-Jazz in Addis.
-Working closely with young bands and his students, Astatke is paving the way for the next wave of Ethio-Jazz musicians.
-Far from being a passing music phase of the moment, Ethio-Jazz has continued to thrive in the modern day Ethiopia and beyond, against all odds, constantly evolving but staying true to its strong Ethiopian roots.
+Just over 70 years old, Astatke is as active as ever.
+Completely absorbed by music, Astatke continues to innovate, modernizing traditional instruments, taking up new opportunities for musical cross-fertilization, and tirelessly working on establishing a profound imprint of Ethio-jazz on the history of world music.
+On top of participating actively in a number of festivals and speaking at international events, Astatke has also established the African Jazz Village, a music school and jazz club dedicated to promoting Ethio-jazz in Addis.
+Working closely with young bands and his students, Astatke is paving the way for the next wave of Ethio-jazz musicians.
+Far from being a passing music phase of the moment, Ethio-jazz has continued to thrive in the modern day Ethiopia and beyond, against all odds, constantly evolving but staying true to its strong Ethiopian roots.